 ABI reserves the right to edit all articles for content and style, and to reassign articles to other columns or publish articles as features based on subject matter and column availability.
 All articles are reviewed by the Editor-in-Chief, Vice President-Publications, Executive Editors, Associate Editors and ABI staff prior to publication.

-You must be an ABI member to contribute articles to the Journal.
+You must be a current annual ABI member to contribute articles to the Journal.
 All articles submitted for publication (with no more than three authors per article) must be first-run articles that have not been previously published, and you will be required to sign a publication agreement at the time the article is submitted for this reason.

 Submitting Your Topic